desislavsd/require.all/README.md

 });

-// pass the controllers to all routes routes(controllers, undefined); // controllers is also array!
+// pass the controllers to all routes routes(controllers, undefined); // controllers is also function!

 // now the routes are ready to be bound;
 routes(function(name, route){